 Standard Hospital – Bupa’s medium level of hospital cover is broader than Budget Hospital but still restricts services that are likely to be irrelevant for young and healthy individuals.
 Psychiatric, rehab and pregnancy services are included.
 Assisted reproductive, renal dialysis, cataract/eye lens and gastric band services are available on a minimum benefits basis.

 Top Hospital – Bupa’s most comprehensive level of hospital cover has no exclusions, plus the option for lower premiums in exchange for an excess.
 It includes psychiatric, rehabilitation, pregnancy, IVF, cardiac services, dialysis, cataract and lens procedures, hip and knee replacements, other joint replacements and obesity services.

 Family Essentials – This level of cover is designed for families who are looking for cost effective hospital cover in case of accidents.
 Emergency ambulance cover is included but there are some restrictions, such as treatments for which Medicare pays no benefit.

 Bupa offers several different options for extras-only cover:

-Bronze Extras – Aimed at the young and healthy, Bronze Extras includes general dental, optical, physiotherapy, chiro, antenatal and postnatal, natural therapies, living well, pharmacy and emergency ambulance.
-As the most basic Extras option, there are relatively low annual limits attached to these services.
+Bronze Extras – Aimed at the young and healthy, Bronze Extras includes general dental, optical, physiotherapy, chiro, antenatal and postnatal, natural therapies, living well, pharmacy, Living Well and emergency ambulance.
+As most basic Extras option, there are relatively low annual limits attached to these services.